 The German-Chinese partnership in the sector of building efficiency is already bearing fruit.
 Since 2010, dena has been implementing quality-controlled pilot projects with low-energy and passive house standards in China.
 The first building supervised by dena quality assurance is the pilot project in Qinhuangdao, which was awarded the efficient house certificate.
 This high-rise residential building was planned and realised in compliance with the new Hebei standard (based on the German passive house standard), and consumes 75% less energy than conventional new buildings in China.

-Currently, more than 30 efficient houses have already been completed or are currently being implemented, in part with the help of German technologies.
-The spirit of collaboration is also evident in dena's participation in the annual Green Building Conference in Beijing.
-The market potential which German companies can tap into in this vast country is enormous.
+Currently, more than 40 efficient houses have already been completed or are currently being implemented, in part with the help of German technologies.
+In addition to the CSTID, the quality assurance system (QS) is now being implemented with other QS partners: Kangju Certification Center (KJCC), Hebei Academy of Building Research (HABR), Beijing University Assembly (BUCC) and others learn from project implementation and contribute to the dissemination of energy-efficient building in China.
+The spirit of collaboration is also evident in dena's participation in the annual Green Building Conference and other big fairs.